 Join us to learn about what’s involved with the training process, the application process, and being a Nightline listener!
-We encourage students from all four undergraduate schools to attend and apply!
-If you have any questions or concerns, you can message us on Facebook or email us at firstname.lastname@example.org.
+If you have any questions or concerns, you can message us on Facebook or email us at [email protected].
 You can also like us on Facebook and follow us on Instagram to see updates about getting involved with training.
 Hope to see lots of you there!

 I’m interested in becoming a Nightline Peer Listener.
 How can I get involved?

-We’re glad you asked.
 The first step is to attend an Information Session, offered at the beginning of each semester (see above for more information).
 At this session, you will gain detailed information about our required semester-long training and certification process.
-Please check back for Information Session dates, offered only at the beginning of each semester.
-After the Information Sessions, we will post an application and then hold interviews to select our training class, which generally begins by the third week of each semester.
+After the Information Sessions, we will send out an application and then hold group interviews to select our training class, which generally begins by the third week of each semester.
 Please fill out this form if you would like to be emailed the next time we open up applications.
-If you have more questions about getting involved with Nightline, please contact our directors at email@example.com or through our Facebook page.
+If you have more questions about getting involved with Nightline, please contact our directors at [email protected] or through our Facebook page.

 Why should I consider joining Nightline?

 Empathetic students who are committed to making a change in others’ lives tend to gravitate towards Nightline.
 Students who have gone through our training program have expressed that it is a transformative experience through which they were able to have a great impact on the community.
 Training to become a listener is also a great way to improve speaking and listening skills.
 By joining the Nightline staff, members enter in a warm and caring community of peers.

 How large of a commitment is being a Nightline Peer Listener?